anilzen/hyperboloid.al/content/post/minimal-gauge/index.md

 ## Connection to the Music of Black-Holes
 The minimal gauge is a relatively new set of coordinates, having appeared only in [2013](https://arxiv.org/abs/1301.6984).
-Remarkably, there is a connection between the minimal gauge and a widely known method to calculate the ringing frequencies of black holes.
+Remarkably, there is a connection between the minimal gauge and a widely known method to calculate ringing frequencies of black holes.

-When a black hole is perturbed, it starts ringing with a characteristic frequency spectrum while emitting away the energy of the perturbation in a ringdown, just like a musical instrument, or a glass that has been tapped with a knife.
+When a black hole is perturbed, it rings with a characteristic frequency spectrum while emitting away the energy of the perturbation in a ringdown, just like a musical instrument, or a glass that has been tapped with a knife.
 Such decaying oscillatory perturbations are called [quasi-normal modes](https://en.wikipedia.org/wiki/Quasinormal_mode).
 The details of the ringdown, such as the frequency of oscillations and the rate of decay, depend on the physical parameters of the black hole.
 There is a vibrant research direction called black-hole spectroscopy that studies such black-hole quasi-normal modes.

 The most prevalent method to compute black-hole ringdown frequencies was presented in a 1985 [paper](http://www.jstor.org/stable/2397876) by Leaver.
 The first step in Leaver's method is to write the perturbations in frequency domain via a Fourier transformation.
 For simplicity, we assume a scalar perturbation causing a harmonic oscillation with a single frequency $\omega$.
 We can then separate the space and time dependence of the perturbative field, $\phi(t,r)$, as
 $$\phi(t,r) = e^{i\omega t}\psi(r).$$